logo

 The register method requires three parameters:

-• Type name: my-line-edge is the name we give to this custom edge, which will be used in the configuration later
+• Type name: my-line-edge is the name we give to this custom edge, which will be used in configuration later

 • Class definition: MyLineEdge is the edge class we just created

-Step 3: Apply the Custom Edge
+Step 3: Apply Custom Edge

 const graph = new Graph({